Who are we?

 2020 Covid-19 invaded New Zealand and saw us working in a new way.
 For the entire lockdown all staff are currently working from home and services are going online.
 This has brought us to a point that we can now offer most services online.

 2021 We finalised the Transfer of services from MS Waikato to CCIS Waikato with an opening in Hamilton on 13th May.
+We retained the MS Waikato staff.

 - Richard and Betty Walters – for their tireless work for several years after the formation of ME/CFS Support (BoP), including personal financial input, to get the organisation established.
 Their son, Brian Walters, was also heavily involved during the early years.